Eonasdan/tempus-dominus/README.md

 * Fix for #155 Picker properly displays the active year and month
 * Fix for #154 CSS update to fix the collapse jump
 * Fix for #150 and #75 `minViewMode` and `viewMode` work properly
+* Fix for #147 AM/PM won't toggle when selecting a value from the hours grid
 * Fix for #44 Finally!
 It's here!!
 Thanks to @ruiwei and his code on #210 picker will adjust the positioning of the widget.

 #### **Manually merged PR**